-Ad Astra Infant School is a Rights Respecting school and has been awarded the "Recognition of Commitment" award from Unicef UK.
+Ad Astra Infant School is a Rights Respecting school and has been awarded the Silver (Level 1) award from Unicef UK.

 We ensure that children are confident in knowing their rights, which are written in the form of 42 articles (published by the United Nations Convention on Human Rights of the Child).
 Through our teaching and ethos, we ensure that children benefit from their rights, and are respectful of the rights of others.